ionos-enterprise/ionos-enterprise-sdk-java/README.md

     Nic newNic = profitbricksApi.getNic().createNic(dataCenterId, serverId, nic);

-One item to note is this function will result in the server being restarted.
+Note: This function will result in the server being restarted.

 ## Reference